sungsoo/sungsoo.github.io/_posts/2014-03-25-oltp-vs-olap.md

 **OLAP (On-line Analytical Processing)** is characterized by relatively low volume of transactions.
 Queries are often very complex and involve aggregations.
 For OLAP systems a response time is an effectiveness measure.
 OLAP applications are widely used by Data Mining techniques.
 In OLAP database there is aggregated, historical data, stored in multi-dimensional schemas (usually star schema).

+* **Star schema:** In computing, the Star Schema (also called star-join schema) is the simplest style of data mart schema.
+The star schema consists of one or more fact tables referencing any number of dimension tables.
+The star schema is an important special case of the snowflake schema, and is more effective for handling simpler queries.

  <table border="0" cellspacing="2" cellpadding="1" class="font2">
       <tr valign="middle" bgcolor="#000000">
         <td align="center"> <h4><font color="#FFFFFF"><b></b></font></h4></td>